TALKS

 Ric Weeks: The Newt – The Roman Villa

-Balsam Centre BA9 9HBTICKETS AVAILABLE FROM EVENTBRITE Doors open from 6.30pm On the footings of a pre 5th century building, the reconstruction of a Roman villa has provided fascinating insight into many aspects of the Roman world in Britain.
-The concept was inspired by the discovery of ruins of a Roman-British villa that once stood on the estate; [...]
+On the footings of a pre 5th century building, the reconstruction of a Roman villa has provided fascinating insight into many aspects of the Roman world in Britain.
+The concept was inspired by the discovery of ruins of a Roman-British villa that once stood on the estate; a careful excavation determined the structure dates back [...]

 Lucy Browne: Heraldry

-Balsam Centre BA9 9HBTICKETS AVAILABLE FROM EVENTBRITE Doors open from 6.30pm A qualified genealogist Lucy Browne specialises in West Country ancestry; she researches house occupation and provides assessments for historic building surveys.
+A qualified genealogist Lucy Browne specialises in West Country ancestry; she researches house occupation and provides assessments for historic building surveys.
 Her talk, ‘How Local is your Local History?
-Tales of the Unexpected from Coats of Arms’ will explore heraldic imagery on public display in locations such [...]
+Tales of the Unexpected from Coats of Arms’ explored heraldic imagery on public display in locations such as pubs and churches and how it might not [...]